The IAPHS Mentoring Program seeks to meet the needs of members – at any career stage – who could use some advice on professional development issues.

 3. Make A Plan

-Talk with each other to establish a schedule for calls and initial expectations within 6 weeks of being matched.
+Talk with each other to establish a schedule for calls and initial expectations.
 We’ve created a template that will help you develop specific goals.
 We encourage all pairs to post their plan on the program website and revise it as it evolves.

 4. Connect and Learn from Each Other